 visiting The Gambia you are strongly recommended to take anti-malaria

-medications as a best prevention against the mosquito transmitted disease,
+medications as a preventative step against the mosquito transmitted

-treatment and is no longer recommended as an effective prevention.
+resistance to treatment and is no longer recommended as an effective

-about the possible side-effects of the Lariam® /
+the possible side-effects of the Lariam® / mefloquine tablets.

-check with their local NHS GP before departing
+UK travellers should check with their local NHS GP, before departing

-on holiday as you will almost certainly be prescribed anti-malaria
+on holiday, as you will almost certainly be prescribed anti-malaria